Princeton, New Jersey: A Visitors Guide

 Marriott Courtyard

-Located outside of town, an older style hotel with an updated reception area., large work area, heated indoor swimming pool, and a fitness room.
+Located outside of town, an older style hotel with an updated reception area.
+Includes heated indoor swimming pool, and a fitness room.

 Reviews/booking